tongchen126/Boot-Debian-On-Litex-Rocket/README.md

 sync
 ```
 # Rootfs arball
-A prebuilt bitstream for nexys video prebuilt is uploaded.
+A prebuilt bitstream for nexys video is uploaded.
 And a rootfs tarball is on the release page.